dylanlott/vedh/README.md

 ### Persistence

-You can quickly start the persistence dependencies by running `$ make persistence`
+You can quickly start the persistence dependencies by running `make persistence`

-This will boot up Postgres and Redis development servers.
+This will boot up Postgres database.

 Then run the server with our Makefile by running `make run`

 The server will attempt to run all migrations and then start up.
 If it can't run migrations, it will rollback the database and noisily fail.